Picture of STG Divorce Law

 The difference between a marriage and a civil union, from a legal perspective, is that a civil union may not convey all of the federal benefits upon a couple that a marriage would.
 The process for the dissolution of a civil union is quite similar to the process for the dissolution of a marriage.

-How Does One Convert a Civil Union into a Marriage?
+How Do You Convert a Civil Union into a Marriage?

 Now that same-sex marriage is legal in Illinois, some couples who entered into civil unions may wish to convert their unions into marriages.
 Illinois statute allows for this.
 While no one can be forced to convert a civil union into a marriage, couples can voluntarily do so.
 One way to do this is to simply apply for a marriage license and to have the marriage solemnized as would any couple seeking to enter into a marriage in Illinois.